Clyde Wyncham

-Clyde Wyncham is a fictional character that has appeared or been referenced in Mark Millar's works Marvel 1985 and Kick-Ass, and his runs on Fantastic Four and Old Man Logan.
-Clyde Wyncham is notable in that he ties all of Mark Millar's recent runs together.
+Clyde Wyncham is a fictional character appearing in American comic books published by Marvel Comics.
+The character has appeared or been referenced in Mark Millar's works Marvel 1985 and Kick-Ass, and his runs on Fantastic Four and Old Man Logan.
+Clyde Wyncham is notable in that he ties all of Millar's series together.

-Origin
+Fictional character biography

-Clyde Wyncham was the first and only mutant of Earth 1219, a reality similar to our own.
-Clyde was so powerful he could control humans and bring the dead back to life.
-Despite his power, he was too young to control it.
-One night in 1964, he unwittingly coerced a crowd of people to surround his home, including his dead father whom he had unintentionally resurrected.
-Clyde's mother was so horrified that she struck him with a candlestick to get him to stop, resulting in permanent brain damage.
-His mother left him to live in an asylum from that point on.
+Clyde Wyncham is the only mutant of Earth-1219, a reality similar to the real world.
+Clyde possesses vast reality-manipulating abilities, including the ability to control minds and resurrect the dead.
+In 1964, he unwittingly coerces a crowd of people to surround his home, including his dead father, whom he had unintentionally resurrected.
+Clyde's mother is horrified and strikes him with a candlestick, leaving him with permanent brain damage.
+His mother leaves him to live in an asylum.

-Marvel 1985

 Clyde has been in an institution ever since his mother's attack.
 The nurses left his comic book collection behind, which angered the vegetative Clyde.
-For payback, he summoned Marvel supervillains to his world, causing great death and destruction.
+In 1985, Clyde summons Marvel supervillains to his world, causing great death and destruction.
 Jerry Goodman steals a comic collection back from a comic shop, where the villains had sold it, in an effort to appease Clyde.
-Before Clyde can stop the villains, the Red Skull kills Jerry with a machine gun.
-Clyde is shocked and sends the Marvel villains home, shouting "EVERYBODY GO HOME NOW!"
-Jerry's ex-wife asks Clyde to bring Jerry back to life, but Clyde says he had promised his mother he "wouldn't do that trick no more."
+Before Clyde can stop the villains, the Red Skull shoots Jerry with a machine gun.
+Clyde is shocked and returns the villains to Earth-616.
+Jerry is brought to Earth-616 for treatment; years later, he recovers after being treated by Jane Foster and Donald Blake.
+Clyde is placed in a holding cell in Area 87 and given a cybernetic helmet designed to keep him in a permanent state of pleasant dreams.

-In the aftermath of the event, Captain America offered to take Clyde back to the Marvel Universe, where scientists were more used to dealing with people like Clyde.

-Fantastic Four

-Though technically brain-dead, Reed Richards had Clyde placed in a holding cell in the Area 87 and created a cybernetic helmet designed to keep Clyde in a permanent state of pleasant dreams.
-However, during The Marquis of Death's attack The Thing released Clyde and pitted him against his corrupted future self.
-Clyde was defeated by The Marquis of Death but not before The Marquis had been severely weakened to the point that he could no longer fight back against his adversaries.
-Clyde had been returned to a state of unconsciousness during the fight and is presumed to have been taken back to Area 87 where he dreams pleasant dreams once more.